Evidence Based Birth

 Approximately 3% of women experienced an urgent transfer to the hospital.
 The most common reasons for urgent transfer were sustained fetal distress (0.6% of all births), baby’s head not presenting in an optimal position (0.4%), and maternal bleeding after birth (0.4%).
 Women who were having their first baby were four times more likely to need a transfer to the hospital then women who had previous children (25% vs. 6%) and two times more likely to have a transfer for an urgent reason (5% vs. 3%).

-Do you have to clean up the mess?
+Do the parents have to clean up the mess?

 References